unused1/agent-green/docs/rq1_experiment_plan.md

 # RQ1 Experiment Plan: Effectiveness of Reasoning-Enabled LLMs

 ## Research Question
-**RQ1:** Do reasoning-enabled LLMs out-perform non-reasoning baselines on log parsing, log analysis, vulnerability detection, technical debt detection, and code generation?
+**RQ1:** Do reasoning-enabled LLMs out-perform non-reasoning baselines on vulnerability detection and code generation?

+**Note**: The original plan included log parsing, log analysis, and technical debt detection, but the actual implementation focused on vulnerability detection (completed) and code generation (planned).

 ---